 - Metallic in ice silver or ice gold: This is premium!
 I used the ice metallic silver paper for my wedding invitations and they turned out stunning!

-Printing through an online printer is easier than you think.
-In my next post we’ll discuss working with your designer to set up your file and go through the ordering process.
+Printing through an online printer is easier than you think, especially when you set up your file correctly and go through the ordering process.